codingMustache/codingMustache/README.md

 ## Joke of the day

-What's the difference between a hippo and a zippo?
-One is really heavy, the other is a little lighter.
+Do I enjoy making courthouse puns?
+Guilty

-## Server Up-Time
+## Home Server Up-Time
-**Its Been:** 8 days 3 hours 47 minutes

-Since the last server shutdown
+Its Been **8 days 16 hours 9 minutes ** Since the last server shutdown

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Mesh
+ 1. United States
- 2. Ring
+ 2. Taiwan
- 3. Hex
+ 3. China (People&#039;s Republic of)
- 4. Star
+ 4. Germany

 <details>
   <summary>Answer</summary>
-  Star
+  Taiwan
 </details>